Melissa-Karp/Fishery-dependent-SDMs/README.md

 # Fishery-dependent-SDMs
-Code for project looking at impact of using fishery-dependent data in SDM and forecasting distributions under future climate change
+Code for project looking at impact of using fishery-dependent data in SDM and forecasting distributions under future climate change.
+The code here simulates 18 different sampling scenarios, and then fits two different model algorithms (BRT and GAMs) to each of the 18 datasets.
+For each model type, we fit each using 6 different covariate configurations (Full env cov only, partial env cov (nochl), Full env + Spacetime, Partial + Spacetime, Full + Space, Partial + Space).
+These leads to a possible 216 models which can be fit!!

 USE THESE FILES:
 1. DistancetoPorts.R: This code calculates the distance from every cell in the ROMS extent to 5 different fishing ports along the US West Coasts of CA, OR, and WA.
 Conversely, you can use the Dist_to_Port.csv file directly (which was created from running the Rscript).